Stranger Things: Release

-The first season consisted of eight one-hour-long episodes which were released worldwide on Netflix on July 15, 2016, in Ultra HD 4K.
+The first season consisted of eight episodes which were released worldwide on Netflix on July 15, 2016, in Ultra HD 4K.
 The second season, consisting of nine episodes, was released on October 27, 2017, in HDR.
 The third season once again consists of eight episodes, and was released on July 4, 2019.
 The fourth season, consisting of nine episodes, was released in two volumes on May 27 and July 1, 2022, respectively.
-In February 2022, Netflix renewed the series for a fifth and final season.
-The fifth season will be released in two volumes on November 26 and December 25, 2025, and concluding with the series finale on December 31.
+The fifth and final season, consisting of eight episodes, premiered its first volume on November 26, 2025, the second on December 25, and the series finale on December 31.

 Shortly after the fourth season's release, viewers reported that Will's friends did not acknowledge his birthday in an episode of the season that took place on that day.
 The Duffers said in an interview that they could rectify the matter by changing its month, which they called "George Lucas-ing the situation", in reference to the canon changes that George Lucas had made to the original Star Wars trilogy to match what the prequel trilogy had added.
-Some viewers took this to imply that scenes from earlier seasons were also being edited, including one scene where Jonathan takes discreet pictures of a pool party that Steve, Nancy, and Barbara are holding.
+Some viewers took this to imply that scenes from earlier seasons were also being edited, including one from the first season where Jonathan takes discreet pictures of a pool party that Steve, Nancy, and Barbara are attending.
 The writers stated that "no scenes from previous seasons have ever been cut or re-edited", including this scene.

 Home media

 The first season was released on a Blu-ray/DVD combo pack exclusively to Target retailers on October 17, 2017, and the same for the 4K/Blu-ray combo pack on November 15, 2017, both of which includes vintage CBS-FOX VHS-inspired packaging.
 The second season received a similar release on November 6, 2018.
+A Blu-ray/4K box set of all five seasons will be released by Arrow Films on July 27, 2026, in the United Kingdom, and on July 28, 2026, in the United States and Canada.

 Reception

-Winona Ryder (left) was nominated for Golden Globe Award, Satellite Award and Screen Actors Guild Award, while Millie Bobby Brown (right) was nominated for two Screen Actors Guild Awards in the same category and two Primetime Emmy Awards.
+Winona Ryder (left) was nominated for a Golden Globe Award, a Satellite Award and a Screen Actors Guild Award, while Millie Bobby Brown (right) was nominated for two Screen Actors Guild Awards in the same category and two Primetime Emmy Awards.